What Makes FindMino Different

 5- When available we share content from at least two resources to avoid bias, apart from books, where we limit ourselves to Amazon.com since they offer the largest selection.*

-*Please note that we are Amazon and Coursera.org affiliaties.
-When you click on their links and purchase an item, we may earn some money on your purchase.
+*Please note that we are a Coursera.org affiliate.
+When you purchase a course, we may earn some money on your purchase.